We’re sharing another quick and easy Easter basket centerpiece that is so simple it literally takes just minutes to make!

 Thanks in advance for your help.
 I love your blog,

-Ok, can I just say, I love it when you guys email me with things like this!
-I had to laugh when I read the words… my husband doesn’t like a lot of fuss and wants it to look like “we live here,” … because I met several people while we were on vacation over holiday break that had almost become disenchanted with blogs and social media because they all looked “staged.”
+I had to laugh when I read the words… my husband doesn’t like a lot of fuss and wants it to look like “we live here,” … because over the years I’ve met so many people who have become almost disenchanted with blogs and social media because they say all the photos of “real life” look “staged.”

-- Easter Bunny (we found this vintage inspired bunny on sale at Hobby Lobby)
+- Easter Bunny (we found this vintage inspired bunny at Hobby Lobby)

-- Small to Medium Size Eggs, if desired (we found these at an antique mall)
+- Small to Medium Size Eggs, optional (we found these at an antique mall)

-- Faux or Dried Greenery (we used 6 bunches of this boxwood greenery we picked up on sale at Hobby Lobby)
+- Faux or Dried Greenery (we used 6 bunches of this boxwood greenery we picked up at Hobby Lobby)